-49 Norwood, Concise History Of Lexington Lodge No. 1, F. & A.M., November 17, 1788-1913: Showing, Without Rhetorical Fog, The Spirit Of The Work In Lexington For The Past Century And A Quarter / Published By Order And Authority Of The Lodge, Lexington Lodge No. 1, 1913.
+48 Norwood, Concise History Of Lexington Lodge No. 1, F. & A.M., November 17, 1788-1913: Showing, Without Rhetorical Fog, The Spirit Of The Work In Lexington For The Past Century And A Quarter / Published By Order And Authority Of The Lodge, Lexington Lodge No. 1, 1913.
 57.

-50 Norwood, The Mystery of Major John Belli.
+49 Norwood, The Mystery of Major John Belli.

-Revolution as a Lieutenant, then four pages later claims that he immigrated from England to France in 1781 where he lived until he first arrived in the United States in 1783.
-Several other contradictory dates and events are found in those nine pages.
+from England in 1781 where he lived until he first arrived in the United States in 1783.
+There are several other contradictory dates and events in those nine pages.

-Thanks to Norwood, enough information was collected about Belli to spur further inquiry in 2013 about Belli's sudden appearance of in Kentucky.
+Thanks to Norwood, enough information was collected about Belli to spur further inquiry in 2013 about Belli's sudden appearance in Kentucky.
 Norwood operated largely on information from the family of John Belli who had invited a representative from the Lexington Lodge to attend Belli's reinterment.
 Norwood accepted the invitation on behalf of the lodge and even spoke at the ceremony.

-Unless Norwood had been aware of the Knox-Washington connection with Belli, and the distrust they both harbored for James Wilkinson from the Conway Cabal (1778) and current concern about Wilkinson's suspected espionage on behalf of Spain to encourage the territory of Kentucky to form an alliance with Spain, there is no reason to believe Norwood would had a reason to connect Belli to anything other than what the family provided - some of which proves today to be out of sequence.51 In the absence of that context, and without awareness that once Kentucky was admitted into the Union in 1792 Wilkinson's platform was neutralized primarily because of early work of The Political Club that led to the ten conventions for statehood (occurrences stirred by Belli), Norwood simply wrote about that which he knew at the time.
+Unless Norwood had been aware of the Knox-Washington connection with Belli, and the distrust they both harbored for James Wilkinson from the Conway Cabal (1778) and current concern about Wilkinson's suspected espionage on behalf of Spain to encourage the territory of Kentucky to form an alliance with Spain, there is no reason to believe that Norwood would have had a reason to connect Belli to anything other than what the family provided - some of which proves today to be out of sequence.
+50 In the absence of that context, and without awareness that once Kentucky was admitted into the Union in 1792, Wilkinson's platform was neutralized primarily because of early work of the Political Club that led to the ten conventions for statehood (occurrences stirred by Belli), Norwood simply wrote about that which he knew at the time.

-Apparently, Norwood did not see the connection either that as soon as Wilkinson's activities were diffused, he was re-called to military duty by Washington in 1791, given the rank of Lieutenant Colonel, and assigned to General Anthony Wayne's Legion that was preparing to confront the Indian Tribes of the Northwest, Belli was assigned to Wayne's Legion as well.
+Apparently, Norwood did not see the connection either that as soon as Wilkinson's activities were diffused, he was re-called to military duty by Washington in 1791, given the rank of Lieutenant Colonel, and assigned to General Anthony Wayne's Legion (which was preparing to confront the Indian Tribes of the Northwest).
+Belli was assigned to Wayne's Legion as well.
 Wilkinson's assignment is believed to have been a political move that provided solutions to Knox and Washington.
 The recall to service removed Wilkinson from Kentucky and placed him in a position where his movements could be more easily monitored.

-To ensure such "monitoring," as well to assign a competent organizer to coordinate the massive provision requirements to Wayne's Legion for the campaign, John Belli was promptly appointed by Knox as Quartermaster General for Wayne's Legion.
+To ensure such "monitoring," as well as to assign a competent organizer to coordinate the massive provision requirements to Wayne's Legion for the campaign, John Belli was promptly appointed by Knox as Quartermaster General for Wayne's Legion.

 Wilkinson remained in the military once the Northwest campaign concluded and never returned to Kentucky.
-Although involved in, and on the peripheral of several military and political scandals for the next twenty years, he managed to serve in military positions until after the War of 1812.52 The Knox-Washington political concern about Wilkinson in Kentucky was validated in 1866, when Louisiana historian Charles Gayarré, following extensive archival research in the Spanish archives in Madrid, exposed Wilkinson as having been a highly paid spy in the service of the Spanish Empire.53
+Although involved in, and on the periphery of several military and political scandals for the next twenty years, he managed to serve in military positions until after the War of 1812.51 The Knox-Washington political concern about Wilkinson in Kentucky was validated in 1866 when Louisiana historian Charles Gayarré, following extensive archival research in the Spanish archives in Madrid, exposed Wilkinson as having been a highly paid spy in the service of the Spanish Empire.52

-Belli resigned his Quartermaster General position after the Northwest campaign and did return to Kentucky, but moved on to Ohio in 1796, his "confidential mission" presumably completed.
+Belli resigned his Quartermaster General position after the Northwest campaign and returned to Kentucky, but moved on to Ohio in 1796, his "confidential mission" presumably completed.
 Knox retired as Secretary of War in 1794.
 Washington left the presidency in 1797.